ctrlplusb/react-jobs/README.md

 let jobResultCache = null;

 export default job(
-  // Provide a function defining the work that needs to be done.
-  // This function will be provided the props passed to your
-  // component and must return a Promise which resolves with
-  // the results.
   function work(props) {
     if (jobResultCache) {
       // Our cache is populated, so we will simply return